alex-stephens/personal-site/_posts/2020-10-18-rule-of-six.md

 layout: single
 title:  "The Rule of Six"
 subtitle:  "An Unexpected Upside to Restrictions on Social Gatherings"

+summary: Restrictions on the size of social gatherings might seem initially to be purely a detriment to one's social life.
+However, their actual effect can be to encourage more intimate gatherings, leading to more meaningful interactions than one might find at larger events.
 ---

 About a month ago, I moved from Australia to the UK to start a PhD at the University of Oxford.
 While I was quite excited for the move despite the uncertainty of relocating halfway around the world during a global pandemic, I still arrived with the expectation that I would not be able to have the usual social experience of a new student (a *fresher*, if you will) at Oxford.